About the University

 Academic research fuels the innovation economy and UCF is an integral part of statewide efforts to attract, retain and grow high technology companies in Florida.
 UCF’s programs in solar energy, optics and photonics, and simulation and training are among the best in the nation.
 Our emerging programs in biomedical science, computer science, nanoscience, and materials are developing into national leaders.

-Research faculty in these areas and their associated funding, which has totaled more than $1.1 billion during the last 10 years, are the strength behind the development of new technologies.
+Research faculty are the strength behind the development of new technologies.
 UCF’s incubation and entrepreneurship programs help turn those technologies into companies.
-UCF's patents are regularly ranked among the strongest in the world.
+In a recent survey of U.S. public institutions, UCF was ranked 18th in the nation for the number of patents produced.

 UCF Centers and Institutes Research